zemoneng/Youtube-Video-Info-Parser-and-export-to-Ex-el/README.md

 ## Installing modules first

 I'm using Pycharm.
-So to start working code you need to install a few libraries.
+So to start working code you need to install a few python libraries.
+If you're using Anaconda or something you also can install that libraries if you don't have it:
 - Create your Pycharm project
 - go to Pycharm/Preferences...
 - and choose Pycharm interpreter: Pythom 3.8.